New variants of Covid-19 threaten to overwhelm health systems and cost many lives around the world. Help vulnerable communities survive the pandemic.

 The latest on the appeal and how the pandemic is affecting India and the other seven places funds are being spent.

-With new variants of coronavirus threatening to overwhelm fragile health systems and the secondary effects of the pandemic driving up hunger, we will now be allocating donations to our Coronavirus Appeal where the needs are greatest across the eight countries covered by our appeal - Afghanistan, Bangladesh (Rohingya camps), DR Congo, India, Somalia, South Sudan, Syria and Yemen.
+With new variants of coronavirus threatening to overwhelm fragile health systems and the secondary effects of the pandemic driving up hunger, we will now be allocating donations to our Coronavirus Appeal across the eight countries covered by our appeal - Afghanistan, Bangladesh (Rohingya camps), DR Congo, India, Somalia, South Sudan, Syria and Yemen.

 The scale of need is immense.
 Several countries are on the brink of famine as a result of the secondary effects of the pandemic, and Yemen and Syria have recently seen surges of Covid-19 largely masked by a lack of testing.
 It will be a long time before a significant proportion of the populations can be vaccinated in fragile states.

 Between 28 April and 9 June, donations were prioritised for India, and during this time the DEC and our member charities raised an additional £14 million, bringing the total funds raised for the appeal to over £55 million.
 Donations from any fundraisers started during this time will still be directed to India.
 If you have any questions, please contact our supporter care team.
 We do not rule out further extensions of our appeal as the virus continues to circulate and mutate around the world.

 DEC charities not being prevented from delivering aid by Indian NGO law